 🚫 Myth: People will figure it out.

-Truth: Unintuitive design slows down learning.
+✅ The truth is: Unintuitive design slows down learning.

-4. First Impression Matters
+4. First Impressions Matter

 Don Norman (Emotional Design, 2004) identifies three levels of emotional experience: visceral, behavioral, and reflective.
 The visceral level drives our instinctive, immediate reactions: how a product looks and feels at first glance.
 That’s why your learning experience should visually align with your brand.